razonyang/hugo-theme-bootstrap/exampleSite/content/docs/image-processing/index.md

   weight = 2
 +++

-This article offers some use cases for showing how to resize and align images.
+This article offers some use cases for showing how to resize, crop, fit, fill and align images.
 <!--more-->

 ## Resizing Images